kubernetes/website/docs/tasks/administer-cluster/highly-available-master.md

 ## Best practices for replicating masters for HA clusters

-* Try to place masters replicas in different zones.
+* Try to place master replicas in different zones.
 During a zone failure, all masters placed inside the zone will fail.
 To survive zone failure, also place nodes in multiple zones (see [multiple-zones](/docs/admin/multiple-zones/) for details).